 NEW YORK (InsideBitcoins) – Burning Man, the iconic social arts event held annually in the Black Rock Desert in northern Nevada, is embracing bitcoin.
 By partnering with Coinbase, donations are now accepted in the digital currency to fund the organization’s programs.

+As more and more people buy digital currency, accepting donations in cryptocurrency makes sense.
 “Donations will help provide more grants, training and support to creators of radically interactive art and events on and off the playa, fund civic programs, teach communities the power of collaboration, strengthen our infrastructure and make the Burning Man experience accessible year-round,” said CEO Marian Goodell.
 “Accepting Bitcoin for donations is an experimental first step.
 We plan to explore other possibilities in the future, including expanding Bitcoin to the ticket-buying process.”

 While ticket sales cover the cost of producing the event in Black Rock City, all donations support Burning Man’s year-round programs, projects and initiatives.
 Because Burning Man is a recognized non-profit, donations are tax-deductible.